charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - why do you need to destructure render in order to get it, and sometimes you do not?
 	- you access the container by destructure if you need compare a snapshot of the whole component. in earlier examples of vitest testing, only compared the heading, container is for comparing the whole component to make sure there isnt a side effect causing the component to render differently on subsequent re-renders
 - What are test ids? why does it seem they are used when we cannot find an appropriate query method?
+- what circumstances call for using mocks in tests? what role do the mocks play in those circumsstances and why are they necessary? are there alternatives?
+	- see this site to review how mocking helps with components with multiple child components you dont want to test: https://medium.com/@taylormclean15/jest-testing-mocking-child-components-to-make-your-unit-tests-more-concise-18691ef6a0c2
 ##### conventions of Vitest:
 - `describe()` test suite
 - `it()` test cases